-The 15 ppb target concentration was selected based on review of statewide water quality data for lakes with low levels of apparent color (<26 SPU), lake-specific data, and on water quality goals of ME DEP.
+The 15 ppb target concentration was selected based on review of statewide water quality data for lakes with apparent color (>26 SPU), lake-specific data, and on water quality goals of ME DEP.
 EPA New England is satisfied that this review was thorough and, based on our review, EPA concurs that the available data support the conclusion that an in-lake concentration of 15 ug/l will attain Maine's water quality standards.